Frequently Asked Questions

 How do you calculate time served prior to incarceration in IDOC (county time, police custody, etc.)?

 Generally speaking, a person is entitled to have the days they spent in pre-trial custody applied to their sentence.
 This most often is referred to as county time.

 The most commonly reported problem JHA receives about pre-trial credit results from consecutive sentences and concurrent sentences.
 As these situations tend to be complicated, we recommend that an inmate writes JHA and provides a concise account of why the individual feels his/her sentence(s) has/have not been calculated correctly.
 Please include a copy of relevant documents, such as the Sentencing Order and IDOC Calculation Sheet.
 As always, JHA recommends that an inmate attempt to resolve the matter with the records office of their parent facility first.

 To determine how many days the inmate is to be credited for time spent in the county jail, IDOC uses the records from the Sherriff’s office, not just the number of days written on the Sentencing Order (also known as Mittimus).
 If the number of days credited on the sentencing order does not match Sheriff records, this matter should be addressed as soon as possible.
 The inmate may send a request slip to the correctional counselor to start this process.

-Additional credit toward time served in pre-trial detention
+Can someone get additional credit toward time served in pre-trial detention?

 The courts may “give credit to the defendant for time spent in home detention…psychiatric or substance abuse treatment prior to judgment, if the court finds that the detention or confinement was custodial” (West 2011).
 Credit for time spent in pre-trial custody is something that needs to be determined during the sentencing phase, before a person arrives in IDOC.
 A person does not automatically receive credit if they were in a court appointed program prior to being sentenced to IDOC.
 During the sentencing process, the sentencing judge should indicate if a person is to receive this credit on the sentence order.